Partial tidal disruptions of spinning eccentric white dwarfs by spinning intermediate mass black holes: Methodology

-\tb{We simulate a single interaction of the WDs with the IMBH, and after this interaction, the tidally disrupted material forms two tails along with the surviving core, returning to the pericenter due to the initial bound orbit.
-Simulations continue until all material bound to the BH results after the first interaction is accreted.} To manage computational costs, circularization and disk formation processes are omitted.
+We simulate a single interaction of the WDs with the IMBH, and after this interaction, the tidally disrupted material forms two tails along with the surviving core, returning to the pericenter due to the initial bound orbit.
+Simulations continue until all material bound to the BH results after the first interaction is accreted.
+To manage computational costs, circularization and disk formation processes are omitted.
 The accretion radius is expanded from $2\,r_g$ to $3\,r_t \simeq 82 \,r_g$ as the bound material returns to the IMBH.
-The mass falling back onto the accretion radius is tracked over time, and the numerical derivative of the data provides the fallback rate. \tb{This way of calculating fallback rates directly from the simulations is outlined in \cite{Coughlin2015}, \cite{Golightly2019a}, \cite{Milesetal}, \cite{Garain2023a}.
+The mass falling back onto the accretion radius is tracked over time, and its numerical derivative provides the fallback rate.
+For this differentiation, we apply first-order centred finite differences at interior points and forward/backward differences at the endpoints.
+This way of calculating fallback rates directly from the simulations is outlined in \cite{Coughlin2015}, \cite{Golightly2019a}, \cite{Milesetal}, \cite{Garain2023a}.
 At this point, it is important to mention the work of \cite{Chen2023}, where the authors simulate the single tidal interactions between WD and IMBH with incoming eccentric orbits.
-They calculated the fallback rates using the well-known ``frozen-in'' approximation.
-However, in this work, we rely on computing the fallback rates from the simulations, as it has been shown by \cite{Cufari2022} that self-gravity may play an important role in determining the structure of the debris. }
+They calculated the fallback rates using the well-known ``frozen-in'' approximation \citep{Lacy1, Rees,Lodato}.
+However, in this work, we rely on computing the fallback rates from the simulations, as it has been shown by \cite{Cufari2022} that self-gravity may play an important role in determining the structure of the debris.

+Once the WD interacts with the BH partially, its outer layers are stripped off, and the remaining portion of the WD contracts due to its self-gravity, forming a bound core.
+We identify this core using the energy-based iterative method of \citet{Guillochon2013}, also adopted by \citet{Banerjee2023}.
+Specifically, we begin by selecting the particle with the highest density and adopt its velocity, $\textbf{v}_{\text{peak}}$, as the initial estimate of the core velocity.
+In this frame, the specific binding energy of each particle is computed as

+where $\phi_i$ is the self-gravitational potential.
+Particles with $\varepsilon_i < 0$ are considered bound.
+We then compute the center-of-mass velocity of the bound set,

+and iterate the procedure until convergence.
+The final set of bound particles defines the core, from which we compute the bound core mass $m_{\text{core}}$ and center-of-mass position $\textbf{r}_{\text{core}}$.
+This method avoids arbitrary density thresholds or Roche approximations, providing a physically motivated definition of the remnant core.